QI Program's Function/Process

 Interrater Reliability Testing

-Horizon Blue Cross Blue Shield of New Jersey complies with applicable Federal and State civil rights laws and does not discriminate against nor does it exclude people or treat them differently on the basis of race, color, gender, national origin, age, disability, pregnancy, gender identity, sex, sexual orientation or health status in the administration of the plan, including enrollment and benefit determinations.
+Horizon Blue Cross Blue Shield of New Jersey complies with applicable Federal and State civil rights laws and does not discriminate against, exclude, or treat people differently on the basis of race, color, gender, national origin, age, disability, pregnancy, gender identity, sex, sexual orientation or health status in the administration of the plan, including enrollment and benefit determinations.
 For further information, see the Notice of Nondiscrimination and Information in Other Languages sections of the Horizon Blue Cross Blue Shield of New Jersey website.

 New Jersey is a diverse state and so is the membership at Horizon.
 Horizon collaborates with numerous institutions, community centers, hospitals and practitioners implementing programs to decrease health care disparities, training providers and staff on cultural competency and developing programs on health literacy.
-The Horizon Foundation, through the yearly award of grants, helps to demonstrate our compassion, social responsibility and commitment to New Jersey.
+In addition, Horizon is making a concerted effort to identify opportunities to develop and refine programs to address health disparities and improve health outcomes.
+The Horizon Foundation, through the yearly award of grants, is a testament to Horizon's compassion, social responsibility and commitment to New Jersey.
+Additionally, Horizon's commitment to diversity, equity and inclusion among its employees, members, physicians and business partners is demonstrated by Horizon's Pledge, which sets specific goals with respect to projects geared toward creating lasting change.

 Value Based Programs

-Value-Based Programs are administered by the Healthcare Management and Transformation division of Horizon with the following goals based on the Triple Aim:
+Value-Based Programs are administered by the Healthcare and Network Solutions (HNS) division of Horizon with the following goals based on the Triple Aim:

 - To improve the health of the population.